April brought more rain but also more opportunity to be outside.

 Located in Somerset and Hunterdon Counties, the Sourland Mountain Range is aptly named.
-The underlying geology, igneous rock from the Late Triassic and Early Jurassic age, was not able to support the farming and living needs of the early Dutch and German settlers to the area.
+The underlying geology, igneous rock from the Late Triassic and Early Jurassic age, could not support the farming and living needs of the early Dutch and German settlers to the area.
 One Wikipedia suggests that the name may be derived from the word ‘sorrel’ which German explorers used to describe the reddish-brown soils in the area or “sauer landt” because the region was not suitable for farming by 17th-century Dutch settlers.

 We have hiked other trails in the Sourland Mountain Preserve, but we wanted to try something new.
 I suggested that we hike the Ridge Trail to Devil’s Half-Acre Boulders, the most popular bouldering area in the Sourland Mountain Preserve.
 Devil’s Half-Acre Boulders is a fairly open section of the mountain with a cluster of boulders among the trees.
 There is also a handful of isolated boulders nearby the main cluster which I could not resist climbing.

 The Sourland Mountain Preserve is “home to several rare and threatened plants and animals, including: trout lilies, wood anemones, ginseng, spotted salamander, pileated woodpecker, bobcat, wood turtle, barred owl, bobolink, Cooper’s hawk, grasshopper sparrow, Savannah sparrow, upland sandpiper, and the scarlet tanager.”

 Bhavna was annoyed each time I stopped to focus my camera and take photos.
 The slight breeze made handheld focusing challenges.
 I had the AF-S DX Nikkor 18-55mm f/3.5-5.6 G VR lens with attached macro extension tubes but even using my miniature Manfrotto PIXI mini tripod required patience and persistence.
-The smallest movement in the subject (or my hands) was exaggerated and the photos would be blurry.
-Bhavna felt my photography was slowing us down but in actuality, it gave my body a chance to rest.
-At one point, my blood glucose fell below 70 and I had to swallow twenty carbohydrate grams of glucose gel.
+Minor body shake exaggerated the smallest movement in the subject (or my hands), and the photos would be blurry.
+Bhavna felt my photography was slowing us down, but it gave my body a chance to rest in actuality.
+At one point, my blood glucose fell below 70, and I had to swallow twenty carbohydrate grams of glucose gel.
 Stopping to take some photos helped my body recover.